Italian gastronomy in Quebec: flavors, tradition, and passion

 and passion

-From fresh pasta to wines from the boot, Quebec City celebrates Italian cuisine with rare authenticity.
-Discover the addresses, products, and traditions that make the city a fertile ground for lovers of the dolce vita, just a stone's throw from Petit-Champlain.
+From fresh pasta to wines from the boot, Quebec celebrates Italian cuisine with rare authenticity.
+Discover the places, products, and traditions that make the city a fertile ground for lovers of the dolce vita, just steps from Petit-Champlain.

 Heritage